Updated March 17th, 2023

 The worst part of owning an inflatable stand up paddleboard is pumping it up by hand.
 It takes so much energy and effort that you are exhausted before you even start paddling.
 Electric pumps are the answer to making inflatable SUPs much more enjoyable to use.
 The Outdoor Master Whale Pump is one of the best electric SUP pumps out there.
 It has a rechargeable battery so you can use it away from your car.
 Keep reading to learn more about the Outdoor Master Whale Rechargeable Electric Paddleboard Pump.

-- Using the pump
+- Charging the battery

 ☆ Best Rechargeable Electric SUP Pump

 OutdoorMaster 16PSI High Pressure SUP Air Pump with Rechargeable Battery The Whale

 - Inflation Speed Test – 9min 22sec

 - Inflate Multiple Boards –

 Use the Coupon Code ERO2022 for up to 20% off at OutdoorMaster.com

 - The battery has enough power to inflate several boards on a single charge